geshan/geshan.github.com/posts/2020-10-12-crucial-software-engineer-qualities.md

 > If things break in something they have developed and deployed, they will be the first to respond.

 The response can be as quick as a rollback or even write a quick fix to patch the issue temporarily.
 They will come back to the issue and release a permanent solution to the issues introduced by the code they have added.
 Basically, great software engineers truly live by the philosophy of [you build it you run it](https://www.atlassian.com/incident-management/devops/you-built-it-you-run-it).
-They also make great [on-call](https://skeltonthatcher.com/2017/10/18/build-run-developers-also-call/) engineers.
+They also make great on-call engineers too.

 ## Ace team players